ydisolution/DealRushSite/replit.md

 - **TierProgress**: Shows pricing tiers and progress toward next discount level
 - **PriceDisplay**: Formatted pricing with original/current price and savings
 - **ActivityFeed**: Real-time social proof of other users joining
+- **AdminPage**: Full CRUD management for deals with forms for images, pricing, and tiers

 ### Pricing System